-These analyses were conducted for prototypes of defined benefit and defined contribution plans with 11 or more participants, as well as for a separate group of defined benefit plans with ten or fewer participants.
-Data for these analyses came from two maior sources: (1)а large. representative sample of defined benefit and defined contribution plans with 100 or more participants; and (2) data on a large number of plans with fewer than 100 participants.
+These analyses were conducted for prototypes of defined benefit and defined contribution plans with 11 participants, as well as for a separate group of defined benefit plans with ten or fewer participants.
+Data for these analyses came from two major sources: (1)sample of representative defined benefit and defined contribution plans with 100 or more participants; and (2) data on a large number of plans with fewer than 100 participants.
 The data on small plans were obtained from benefit consulting firms in different parts of the country and were selected so as to be representative of the firms' clients.
 Consequently, although small plan data analyzed here are probably representative of all small plans, they may not meet strict statistical sampling tests.

-These analyses assumed that the defined benefit plans had benefit formulas. unit of a large A review number of representative plans indicates that the typical defined benefit plan with ll or more participants in 1980 had an accrual rate which was equivalent to a unit benefit accrual rate of approximately \$10 per month per year of service.
+These analyses assumed that the defined benefit plans had unit benefit formulas.
+A review of a large number of representative plans indicates that the typical defined benefit plan with 11 or more participants in 1980 had an accrual rate which was equivalent to a unit benefit accrual rate of approximately \$10 per month per year of service.
 This approximation is based upon converting many different types of benefit formulas into a unit benefit accrual rate for purposes of comparison.
-1/ Individual plans have benefit accrual rates that vary widely around this approximation to the average.
+Individual plans have benefit accrual rates that vary widely around this approximation to the average.

-For defined contribution plans, we estimated that the average firm contributed approximately seven percent of annual estimate was based upon an analysis of the wages.
-This percentage of annual earnings contributed to a representative sample of 300 profit sharing plans in 1975.2/ Because total annual contributions in profit sharing plans are typically a fixed proportion of profits, shorter vesting would have no direct effect on annual costs in profit sharing plans.
-Rather, contributions would be redistributed among plan participants. result, we estimated the increase in contributions As a required to maintain the annual level of individual worker This reflects the pattern of adjustments that accumulations. would occur under a money purchase defined contribution plan that was modified to reflect shorter vesting.
+For defined contribution plans, we estimated that the average firm contributed approximately seven percent of annual wages.
+This estimate was based upon an analysis of the percentage of annual earnings contributed to a representative sample of 300 profit sharing plans in 1975.2/ Because total annual contributions in profit sharing plans are typically a fixed proportion of profits, shorter vesting would have no direct effect on annual costs in profit sharing plans.
+Rather, contributions would be redistributed among plan participants.
+As a result, we estimated the increase in contributions required to maintain the annual level of individual worker accumulations.
+This reflects the pattern of adjustments that would occur under a money purchase defined contribution plan that was modified to reflect shorter vesting.